brentvollebregt/nitratine.net/posts/simulate-keypresses-in-python/post.md

 ![Testing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput2.png)

 ## Simulating Keys
 Create a new script and save it somewhere so you can easily run the script.
-Import Key and Controller from pynput.keyboard.
+Import `Key` and `Controller` from `pynput.keyboard`.

 ```python
 from pynput.keyboard import Key, Controller
 ```

-Make a variable called keyboard and set it to an instance of Controller.
+Make a variable called keyboard and set it to an instance of `Controller`.
 Now using the keyboard variable we can press and release keys.

 ```python
 keyboard = Controller()
 ```

 ### Pressing and Releasing Keys
-Using keyboard.press we can press keys and with keyboard.release we can release a key.
+Using `keyboard.press` we can press keys and with `keyboard.release` we can release a key.
 This allows us to type a key by pressing and releasing.
 You can only supply this method with one key at a time.
 Here is an example of how to type the letter 'a'.

 ```python
 keyboard.press('a')